TathanDev/StarWarsPlanets/README.md

 A Beyond Earth Addon adding star wars planets !

-For the moment, I working on Tatooine ⏳, Kamino 💧, Endor 🌴 and Hoth 🧊
+For the moment, I'm working on Tatooine ⏳, Kamino 💧, Endor 🌴 and Hoth 🧊

 Planet i will add :